+However, this manner of Acanceived culture is relatively recent.
+It is a product of empirical human studies.
 Within less than one hundred years it has replaced an older, classicist view that had flourished for over two millenia.
 On the older view culture was conceived not empirically but normatively.
 It was the opposite of barbarism.
 It was a matter of acquiring and assimilating the tastes and skills, the ideals, virtues, and ideas, that were pressed upon one in a good home and through a curriculum in the liberal arts.
 It stressed not facts but values.
 It could not but claim to be universalist.
-Its classics were immortal works of art, its philosophy was the perennial philosophy, its laws and structures were the deposit of the wisdom and the prudence of mankind.
+Its classics were immortal works of art, its philosophy was the perennial philosophy, its laws and and structures were the deposit of the wisdom and the prudence of mankind.
 Classicist education was a matter of models to be imitated, of ideal characters to be emulated, of eternal verities and universally valid laws.
 It sought to produce not the mere specialist but the uomo universale that could turn his hand to anything and do it brilliantly.

 The classicist is no pluralist.
 He knows that circumstances alter cases but he is far more deeply convinced that circumstances are somehow accidental and that, beyond them, there is some substance or kernel or root that fits in with classicist assumptions of stability, fixity, immutability.
 Things have their specific natures; these natures, at least in principle, are to be known adequately through the properties they possess and the laws they obey.
-Over and above the specific nature there is only individuation by matter, so that knowledge of one instance of a species is knowledge of many instance.
-What is true of species in general, also is true of the human species, of the one faith coming to us through Jesus Christ, through the one charity given through the gift of the Holy Spirit.
+Over and above the specific nature there is only individuation by matter, so that knowledge of one instance of a species is knowledge of any instance.
+What is true of species in general, also is true of the human species, of the one faith coming to us through Jesus Christ, through the one charity given through the biff gift of the Holy Spirit.
 So it was concluded that the diversity of peoples, cultures, social arrangements can involve only a difference in the dress in which doctrines are expressed, but cannot involve any diversity in church doctrine itself.